HomeBlogContractingBasement Moisture Control: A BC Homeowner's Guide

 What Is the Best Way to Waterproof a Basement From the Inside?

 While exterior waterproofing is the most comprehensive solution, interior water management systems are often a more practical and affordable option for existing homes.
 The best interior systems involve a combination of a dimpled membrane on the walls, an interior perimeter drain (weeping tile), and a sump pump.
 This system collects any water that penetrates the foundation and safely pumps it away.
+You may also find our article on Basement Suite Legalization in Abbotsford: Complete helpful.

 An interior drainage system is a highly effective method for managing hydrostatic pressure, which is the force of groundwater pressing against your foundation.
 This is a common issue in the Lower Mainland, especially during our rainy winters.
 Instead of trying to block the water out, this system controls it.
 A dimpled plastic membrane is fastened to the foundation walls, creating an air gap.
 Any moisture that seeps through the concrete runs down the membrane and into a perimeter drain installed below the concrete slab.
 This drain, often called weeping tile, channels the water to a sump pit.
 A sump pump then automatically pumps the water out and away from your home.